-This document is an assessment highlights report on the 2016 Grade 6 Social Studies Achievement Test.
+This document is an assessment highlights report on the 2018 Grade 6 Social Studies Achievement Test.

-The assessment highlights report provides information about the test overall, test blueprints, and student performance on the achievement test that was administered in 2016.
-Also provided is commentary on areas of strength and weakness in student performance at the acceptable standard and the standard of excellence on selected items (from the 2016 achievement test).
+The assessment highlights report provides information about the test overall, test blueprints, and student performance on the achievement test that was administered in 2018.
+Also provided is commentary on areas of strength and weakness in student performance at the acceptable standard and the standard of excellence on selected items from the 2018 achievement test.
 This information is intended for teachers and is best used in conjunction with the multi-year and detailed school reports that are available to schools via the extranet.
-Assessment Highlights reports for all achievement test subjects and grades will be posted on the Alberta Education website every year in the fall.
+Assessment highlights reports for all achievement test subjects and grades are posted on the Alberta Education website every year in the fall.